jluttine/jluttine.github.io/blog/how-to-blog-with-jupyter-ipython-notebook-and-nikola/index.md

 (a.k.a.
 [IPython Notebooks](http://ipython.org/)) can be used to share a mixture of reproducible code and commentation.
 And with Nikola, it is possible to set up a whole blogging system based on posts written as Notebooks making it possible for anyone to easily try the analysis shown in the post.

 I got some inspiration from [Damian Avila's blog](http://www.damian.oquanta.info/).
 He has written [instructions on blogging with Nikola and IPython](http://www.damian.oquanta.info/posts/blogging-with-nikola-and-ipython.html).
-However, the instructions are outdated so I thought I'd start my blog by giving my own tips on setting up Nikola.
+However, the instructions are outdated so I thought I'd start my blog by giving my own tips on setting up Nikola with Jupyter.

 <!-- TEASER_END -->